Aquasco in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Erected 2014 by National Park Service.

 Location.
 38° 35.094′ N, 76° 43.484′ W. Marker is in Aquasco, Maryland, in Prince George's County.
-Marker is at the intersection of Aquasco Road and Saint Mary's Church Road, on the right when traveling north on Aquasco Road.
-Touch for map.
-Marker is in front of Saint Mary's Episcopal Church in Aquasco.
+Marker is at the intersection of Aquasco Touch for map.
 Marker is in this post office area: Aquasco MD 20608, United States of America.
+Touch for directions.

 Also see . . .
 James Monroe.
 Star-Spangled Banner National Historic Trail (Submitted on July 15, 2014, by Allen C. Browne of Silver Spring, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 15, 2014, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 387 times since then and 2 times this year.
+It was originally submitted on July 15, 2014, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 442 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on July 15, 2014, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.